Student Policies and Procedures

 - If the CAB determines that it is proper to consider the appeal, within five (5) business days the Chair will request statements related to the appeal from the appropriate college officials.
 Those statements are due for submission to the CAB within five (5) business days.
 The CAB then has five (5) business days to review the appeal and associated statements and decide by majority vote whether to grant a hearing or to make a decision based on the record provided by each party.

 - The CAB’s decision as to the hearing will be communicated in writing within five (5) business days of the decision to the student and the appropriate college officials.
-If the CAB does not grant a hearing, the student has no further right to appeal within the system except in cases of suspension or expulsion, which may be appealed to the Board of Regents.
+If the CAB does not grant a hearing, the student has no further right to appeal within the system except in cases of suspension or expulsion.

 - If the CAB decides to hear the case, it will notify the student and the appropriate